hunglongtrangithub/mazest/README.md

 ## Key Features

+Mazest tries to be as responsive as possible, even with large maze sizes.
+Here are its key features:

 - **Real-time visualization** of maze generation and pathfinding algorithms
-- **Concurrent architecture** with separate compute and render threads for smooth performance
+- **Concurrent architecture** with separate threads for smooth performance
-- **Event-driven design** with responsive cancellation and cleanup
+- **Event-driven design** with responsive user interaction
 - **Loop mode** - continuously generates and solves mazes with random algorithm combinations

 ## Implemented Algorithms